pd2afconverter/pd2afconverter.github.io/pages/specification.md

 ## 4. Empty set (production, degradation, transcription, translation)

-This section describes processes with _empty set_ that represents an external pool of entities and is used when we do not need or wish or have enough information to represent specific entities.
-For example for a production of a protein we do not represent all the amino acids and other metabolites used.
+This section describes processes with an _empty set_ that represents an external pool of entities and is used when we do not need or wish or have enough information to represent specific entities.
+For example, for the production of a protein, we do not represent all the amino acids and other metabolites used.

 Associated terms: [SBO:0000179](https://identifiers.org/sbo/SBO:0000179) degradation